verifyica-team/verifyica/CONCURRENCY.md

 Verifyica does not (by design) have an annotation to perform locking.

-Annotations require...
+Annotations require static values...

-- a static lock key
+- a lock key
-- a static lock mode
+- a lock mode
   - read / write
-- a static scope
+- a scope
   - self / self + children for a class

-Annotations also don't address scenarios where threads are used in test.
+Annotations also don't address scenarios where threads created/used in test.

 ## Locking